 - altered aging of the spine

 Like many health conditions, people who smoke and are overweight can experience severe pain in their back and neck.
-Excess weight can add more pressure on the muscles.
+Excess weight can add more pressure to the muscles.

 When left untreated, upper back pain and neck pain can become very serious problems.
 If you feel persistent pain for a long period of time, you should consult a healthcare specialist to address this pain and feel pain relief.